View Book

 ID: 3180 - View Book Page - Edit In OJS

-What this volume seeks to do, in bringing together a host of innovative and internationally recognised Metal Music scholars, is intellectually contest this now well-established orthodoxy in arguing that Purple were equally, if not more critically derided, as proponents of ‘heavy metal’ rock.
-But it was their success, amidst this controversy, in communicating - over the course of a series of ground-breaking studio albums and especially in live performance -with a new, younger rock audience, that helped to define the genre template we now recognise as ‘classic’ heavy metal.
-Without this success, heavy metal would not have developed in the way that it did nor forged a lasting bond with its audience amidst the controversy which surrounded its rise; a controversy which centred, in particular, on the manner in which it choose to communicate with this audience, through extremes of volume and dramatic musicianship, particularly live.
-Indeed, the now legendary, genre-defining phrase ‘everything louder than everything else’ that epitomises the distortion-drenched and over-driven power of hard rock and heavy metal, played through a wall of 100watt Marshall amps, is actually derived from an on-stage interchange, caught on the Made in Japan album, where lead singer Ian Gillan somewhat bemusedly passes on Ritchie Blackmore’s request, ‘Can we have everything louder than everything else’, to sound engineer Martin Birch.
+Like Black Sabbath and Led Zeppelin, Purple were derided as proponents of “heavy metal” rock.
+But, as this volume's innovative and internationally recognised Metal Music scholars argue, it was their success in communicating – over the course of a series of ground-breaking studio albums and especially in live performance – with a new, younger rock audience that helped to define the genre template we now recognise as “classic” heavy metal.
+Without this success, heavy metal would not have developed in the way that it did nor forged a lasting bond with its audience amidst the controversy which surrounded its rise; a controversy which centred on the way it choose to communicate with this audience, through extremes of volume and dramatic musicianship, particularly live.

 Series